midnightntwrk/midnight-architecture/proposals/0009-programmable-preconditions.md

 }
 ```

-Of course, transactions using $\mathcal{L}_{\text{pub}}$ may again suffer from issues of contention and transaction indeterminism.
+Of course, transactions using $\mathcal{L}_{pub}$ may again suffer from issues of contention and transaction indeterminism.
 Therefore, contract authors must be able to state precisely when a transaction is applicable.
 Furthermore, said applicability check should be efficient enough to not pose DoS risks for nodes.
-Taking inspiration from TLA+ (please read [this](https://lamport.azurewebsites.net/pubs/state-machine.pdf)) $\mathcal{L}_{\text{pub}}$ would also provide a state-predicate construct.
+Taking inspiration from TLA+ (please read [this](https://lamport.azurewebsites.net/pubs/state-machine.pdf)) $\mathcal{L}_{pub}$ would also provide a state-predicate construct.
 For the previous example, a state-predicate might be.

 ```rust
 precond is_started (): Boolean {